 After filing your appeal, the Mediation Network of North Carolina will contact you to discuss the case and offer an opportunity for mediation.
 If you accept mediation, it must be completed within 25 days of the date you filed your appeal.
 If mediation resolves the case, the hearing will be dismissed, and services will be provided as specified by the mediation agreement.

-If you decline mediation, or if you accept mediation and it is unsuccessful or if you do not show up for the scheduled mediation date, your appeal will proceed to a hearing.
+If you decline mediation, or if you accept mediation and it is unsuccessful, your appeal will proceed to a hearing.
+If you accept mediation but do not show up for the scheduled mediation without a good cause, OAH will dismiss the appeal.
 You will be notified by mail of the date, time and location of the hearing.
 You may represent yourself in the hearing process, hire an attorney or ask a relative, friend or other person to speak on your behalf.
 Vaya will provide you with all documents we intend to use at the hearing in advance.
 You can present new evidence at the hearing, although this may result in a delay.
 At the hearing, both sides can present evidence.

 After the hearing, the administrative law judge will make a decision about your case and send you a written copy.
 The decision must be issued within 90 days from the date you filed your request for reconsideration with Vaya, not including the number of days you took to file for a state fair hearing.
 If you disagree with the judge’s decision, you may appeal your case to Superior Court.